 Taylor, S. (2010, March).
 Community mental health provider attitudes about alcohol and other drug screening for transition-age youth with serious mental illness.
 Poster presentation at the CSUEB Faculty Research, Scholarship, and Creative Activity Poster Exhibit.

-Principal Investigator, Integrated Behavioral Healthcare Social Work Field Placement Project, 2013-present.
+Principal Investigator, Integrated Behavioral Healthcare Social Work Field Placement Project, 2013-2014.
 Council on Social Work Education/New York Community Trust.

 Principal Investigator, Diversity and Social Justice Faculty Fellows Pilot Program, 2013-2014, Programmatic Excellence and Innovation in Learning (PEIL) grant, California State University, East Bay.
 Co-Principal Investigators: Julie Beck, Colleen Fong, and Rose Wong.